Updated: Dec 16, 2021

 See, compared to the total population of Cebu City, there were only relatively few document-sized quarantine passes that began circulation in June, and many who needed to be outside for valid reasons resorted to borrowing from their neighbors.
 So while the passes are a legal way of being outside while everyone was ordered to be in their homes, they are also a means of getting COVID-19, particularly with pass-sharing being encouraged, in addition to my neighbors tending to stay outside for longer than they should be.

 I’m not sure how I survived Cebu City’s ECQ.
 That, or I have forgotten how I did.
 But two things are certain.
 Number one, I still feel uneasy reading about new cases in our city and the idea of celebrating major holidays like Christmas, New Year, and Sinulog mid-pandemic.
-Number two, with our local government handling the pandemic very well, a lockdown will not happen again in our city in the near future.
+Number two, with our local government handling the pandemic very well as of this writing, a lockdown will not happen again in our city in the near future.

 Movement restrictions have loosened in our city since August 1 last year.
 But even before that day, I had been thinking about how I can do street photography in the new normal.